mapldx/fdd-foxtail/README.md

 Given the boilerplate structure already implemented, it would be relatively simple to:

 - add functionality to probe other Web 3 social platforms as briefly demonstrated above, and
-- add functionality to investigate transactions made on other chains such as `zksync`.
+- add functionality to investigate transactions as on-chain signals made on other chains such as `zksync` and `polygon`.

 1. Why `has_lens`?